boback-one/fi-rig-final/README.md

+I'm not responsible for any damage you may do or your actions.

 using an esp32 s3 for a fault-injection rig capable of delivering sub-microsecond voltage glitches to selected rails, while observing power, clock, and memory signals.
 This is a solid hardware security research project.